codingMustache/nepobby/README.md

 2. Run locally
 `npm run dev`

-The app is a frontend sveltekit component and a single backend compoenent.
+The app is a frontend Next.js component and a single backend compoenent.
 If you have contribution to the project feel free to fork and make a PR.
 Questions about the codebase you can email me at nepobby@codingMustache.dev